jlaire/dlx-cpp/README.md

 TODO
 ====

+  - ExactCoverProblem: Export in Knuth's format for benchmarking.
   - AlgorithmDLX: Option to estimate the search tree with Monte Carlo.
-  - Other examples: Option to dump the generated LinkedMatrix into a file for analysis.
-A hacky solution would be an environment variable that enables this within LinkedMatrix itself.
+  - Other examples: Option to dump the exact cover proble into a file for analysis.
+A hacky solution would be an environment variable that enables this within the dlx library itself.
   - CMake
   - More examples:
     * Polyominoes